gunnarmorling/1brc/README.md

 #### 32 Cores / 64 Threads

 For officially evaluating entries into the challenge, each contender is run on eight cores of the evaluation machine (AMD EPYC™ 7502P).
-Here are the results from running the top 15 entries (as of commit 2c26b511e741f4d96a51dda831001946ea27a591) running on all 32 cores / 64 threads (i.e. SMT is enabled) of the machine:
+Here are the results from running the top 15 entries (as of commit [2c26b511](https://github.com/gunnarmorling/1brc/commit/2c26b511e741f4d96a51dda831001946ea27a591)) on all 32 cores / 64 threads (i.e. SMT is enabled) of the machine:

-Leaderboard

 | # | Result (m:s.ms) | Implementation     | JDK | Submitter     | Notes     |
 |---|-----------------|--------------------|-----|---------------|-----------|